Skip to content

 Alternate Dataloaders

-We compared SLAF against three state-of-the-art dataloaders:
+We compared SLAF against five state-of-the-art dataloaders:

 1. AnnLoader - Experimental PyTorch DataLoader for AnnData objects from anndata.experimental